-Performance Retirement Contribution
+Performance Retirement Contributions

-Effective January 1, 2005, the Plan was amended to permit variable employer contributions to eligible participants.
-This Performance Retirement Contribution (PRC) was based on Company performance each year against specific performance targets.
-The performance target for the PRC for 2016 was based on Operating Income and Working Capital.
-The actual 2016 payments were \$123 and are included in the receivable for "Employer contributions" on the Statements of Net Assets Available for Benefits.
+Ashland, in its sole discretion, previously declared a Performance Retirement Contribution to be made to the Plan.
+The Performance Retirement Contribution was determined based upon Ashland's performance for the most recently completed fiscal year, and was based upon the percentage of the employee's compensation for the plan year.
+The actual 2016 payout was 1.9%, or \$4,374, and is included in the receivable for "Employer contributions" on the Statements of Net Assets Available for Benefits for 2016.
 There is no receivable for 2017 since Ashland amended the Plan to eliminate the Performance Retirement Contribution effective January 1, 2017.